St Cedd Centre for Pioneer Mission

 Alongside their classroom studies, students will also work on their own pioneering mission initiatives in their locality.

-The Bishop of Chelmsford, the Rt Rev Stephen Cottrell, said that establishing St Cedd’s reflected the strategic need to shift more resources towards mission pioneers, whose focus was “the world as it could be” rather than “the church as it is”.
+The then Bishop of Chelmsford, the Rt Rev Stephen Cottrell, said that establishing St Cedd’s reflected the strategic need to shift more resources towards mission pioneers, whose focus was “the world as it could be” rather than “the church as it is”.

 The opening of the St Cedd Centre for Pioneer Mission is an integral element of CMS’s long term strategy to train and empower a new generation of pioneering missionaries.